yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 ## Experiments 2025

+- Restart the official main training from scratch after hyperparameter search
 - Random Seed = 52
 - monitoring at https://wandb.ai/home, Tool in use - colab
 - trainable params: 15,728,640, all params: 181,860,864, trainable%: 8.6487